Japan Travel Advice, Embassies & Tourist Offices

 Volcanic eruptions

 There are several active volcanoes in Japan.
-You should monitor local media reports and follow the advice of local authorities.
+Monitor local media reports and follow the advice of local authorities.
 Check for volcano warnings from the Japanese Meteorological Agency.
+See volcano safety tips from the Japan National Tourism Agency.

 This section has safety advice for regions of Japan.
 It only covers regions where FCDO has specific advice.